Policies and Procedures

-20. Security: Residents should not bypass or disable residential security by propping doors, blocking latches, or any other method.
+21. Security: Residents should not bypass or disable residential security.
 Residents should not allow suite and/or building access to unauthorized persons.
 Students are reminded to lock doors and close and lock windows when they are not present in the room or while asleep in the room.
 Students are required to call the Customer Service Center at 858-534-2600 if they are unable to lock and secure room doors and/or windows.
 If a resident sees suspicious activity, s/he is expected to call University police at 858-534-4357.
 The safety and security of the community is everyone’s responsibility.

 Sixth College recognizes that the effective promotion of Sixth College and UCSD activities and events is an important aspect of building community and, thereby, enriching the undergraduate experience.
 Additionally, the College strives to provide an educational environment that is aesthetically pleasing.
 Lastly, the college encourages groups and individuals to consider the impact that their promotional materials may have on the quality of the educational environment for others and strongly encourages that those who post to become familiar with the ideals expressed in the UCSD Principles of Community.

 Posting in the Sixth College facilities must be in compliance with the UCSD Policy on the Distribution, Posting, and Exhibiting of Non-Commercial Literature on University Property.
 All materials posted in public areas must be approved by Sixth College.
-Materials posted in public areas in the residential facilities require approval of the Resident Dean (or his/ her designee).
+Materials posted in public areas in the residential facilities require approval of the Director of Residential Life (or his/ her designee).
 Materials posted in other public areas within Sixth College require approval of the Dean of Student Affairs (or his/ her designee).
 Materials are considered approved when they have been stamped as such by the appropriate Sixth College official.